Karinatest/rsschool-cv/cv.md

 At some point I realized that it was time to change my field of activity and took retraining courses to become a tester.
 During the training, I understood the further vector for development, that is, front-end development.
 I have the skills of perseverance and meticulousness, which are among the essential qualities of an effective employee.
 I am currently training to be a front-end developer.

+### Work experience
+***
+##### 2020-2022 contextual advertising specialist in Elama
+Set up advertising in Yandex and Google for the company's clients. optimized campaigns and set up budgets

+##### 2014-2020 home pastry chef
+I prepared cakes, muffins, and marshmallows to order.
+Worked from home.
+Took pastry courses

+### Language
+***
+I have a strong pre-intermediate level of English.